alinepickler/alinepickler.github.io/README.md

 # alinepickler.github.io

-<h2>Synopsis</h2>
+## Synopsis

-<p>This project is a portfolio page that shows my last works as a UI Designer and Front-end Developer.
+This is a portfolio page that shows my latest work as a UI Designer and Front-end Developer.
 To build it I used HTML5, CSS3 and JavaScript.